 Definition of C++ 2D Vector

-In C++, Vectors are called dynamic arrays that have the capability to automatically resize itself when an item is inserted or removed, with its storage being controlled automatically by the container.
-2-Dimensional Vector, also known as a vector of vectors is a vector with an adjustable number of rows where each of the rows is a vector.
-Here, each vector index stores a vector that can be traversed as well as accessed with the help of iterators.
-That is, the vector of a vector is almost similar to a vector array but the difference is only in the dynamic properties.
+In C++, Vectors are called dynamic arrays that can automatically resize themselves when an item is inserted or removed, with its storage being controlled automatically by the container.
+A 2-Dimensional Vector, also known as a vector of vectors, is a vector with an adjustable number of rows where each of the rows is a vector.
+Here, each vector index stores a vector that can be traversed and accessed with the help of iterators.
+That is, a vector’s vector is almost similar to a vector array, but the difference is only in the dynamic properties.
 In this article, we will discuss C++ 2D Vector in detail.

 Syntax: